jkail-fr/CSV-Generator/README.md

 createPassword : Create a password with random letter / numbers / character.
 The parameter in the number of character of the password. createHardpassword : Create a 1 letter, 1 capital, 1 number, 1 character, string for every loop. the parameter of the function is the number of loops createFile : Allows you to create / write in a file.
 Can be used to create several files (used in results.php and in the MoodleAdvanced processing.

+##About encoding
+In functions.php there is a line in the createFile function that can force the file to be encoded as UTF8 In results.php there is commented code when it reads the csv.
+If you uncomment the line (utf8_encode / decode) it'll allow you to manipulate utf-8 data.)